steveseguin/social_stream/README.md

 ### View chat while gaming; always-on-top

-The Standalone desktop version of Social Stream can pin windows on top of other applications, and can have the background be transparent.
+The Standalone desktop version of Social Stream Ninja can pin windows on top of other applications, and can have the background be transparent.
 The Standalone app is still early in its development, so instead you might want to consider the Electron Capture app instead.
 It offers the ability to keep any browser window on top of your apps, such as while gaming, and there is a hotkey function to toggle user input when needing to interact with it.

 check it out here: https://github.com/steveseguin/electroncapture